How Can I Find Resources For Refractory Depression?

 Finding resources for treatment-resistant depression

-For those living with treatment-resistant depression, experiencing symptoms that do not respond to common forms of care can further complicate an already complex disorder.
+For patients with treatment-resistant depression, experiencing symptoms that do not respond to common forms of care can further complicate an already complex disorder.
 Often, though, TRD can be managed by developing a unique approach based on the individual’s symptoms, past treatments, and various other factors.
-If you’re looking to address treatment-resistant symptoms of depression, the following are ways you can find resources geared toward managing TRD.
+If you’re looking to address treatment-resistant depression symptoms, the following are ways you can find resources geared toward managing TRD.

 Working with a specialist